Jessie-Mosen/Jessie-Mosen/README.md

 ▰ 🌱 I’m currently learning how to use gitHub the right way....Thanks Sue

-▰ 👯 I’m looking to collaborate on a repository that deals with C# code
+▰ 👯 I’m looking to collaborate on with other IT professionals to help find an IT internship

-▰ 🤔 I’m looking for help with Database to PowerBI connectivity
+▰ 🤔 I’m looking for help with what i should expect in an internship, must do's when going for one

 ▰ 💬 Ask me about anything...im an open book